Corey Ford: Early years

 Ford was a member of the Class of 1923 at Columbia College of Columbia University, where he edited the humor magazine Jester of Columbia, and wrote the Varsity Show Half Moon Inn and Columbia's primary fight song, "Roar, Lion, Roar".
 He also joined, and was expelled from, the Philolexian Society.

+Career

 Failing to graduate, he embarked on a career as a freelance writer and humorist.
 In the 1930s he was noted for satirical sketches of books and authors penned under the name "John Riddell".
 Theodore Dreiser was shown adopting the guise of a common workman building his newest and biggest novel from bricks and mortar.
 He reviewed Dead Lovers are Faithful Lovers as "Dead Novelists are Good Novelists."

 Ford's series of "Impossible Interviews" for Vanity Fair magazine featured ill-assorted celebrities, among them Stalin vs. John D. Rockefeller, Chief Justice Charles Evans Hughes vs. Al Capone, Sigmund Freud vs. Jean Harlow, Sally Rand vs. Martha Graham, Gertrude Stein vs. Gracie Allen, Adolf Hitler vs. Huey Long.

-Ford published 30 books and more than 500 magazine articles, many of them marked with a gregarious sense of humor, a love of dogs and "underdogs."
-He told many stories of the literary scene in the twenties, of headhunters in Dutch Borneo, of U.S. airmen in combat during World War II.
+Ford published 30 books and more than 500 magazine articles, many of them marked with a gregarious sense of humor, a love of dogs, and "underdogs."
+He told many stories of the literary scene in the twenties, of headhunters in Dutch Borneo, and of U.S. airmen in combat during World War II.
 He loved conversation and comradeship and was a great listener as well.

 Ford created the name Eustace Tilley for the dandyish, top-hatted symbol of The New Yorker magazine.
 According to Ford's memoir, The Time of Laughter, the last name came from a maiden aunt and he chose the first name "for euphony".

-Ford lived in Hanover, New Hampshire in the 1950's and 1960's where sponsored the Dartmouth Boxing Club (there was no sanctioned Dartmouth Boxing Team).
-Members of the club trained in Ford's basement where he built a gym with a boxing ring, light and heavy bags and boxing gloves.
-He also built a basement locker room for club members.
-A Dartmouth art professor, a friend of Ford's would recruit artist models from members of the Dartmouth Boxing Club.

-The Lower Forty Hunting, Shooting and Inside Straight Club

 Ford wrote a monthly column, "The Lower Forty Hunting, Shooting and Inside Straight Club", for Field & Stream for almost 20 years in the 1950s and 1960s.
 The column told about a fictional group of New England sportsmen, detailing the club members' adventures in and around the town of Hardscrabble, Vermont.
 The primary characters in the column were Colonel Cobb, Judge Parker, Cousin Sid, Uncle Perk, Doc Hall, and Mister McNabb.
 The columns have been anthologized into several books such as Minutes of the Lower Forty, Uncle Perk's Jug, and The Corey Ford Sporting Treasury.

+Personal life

+Ford lived in Hanover, New Hampshire in the 1950s and 1960s and sponsored the Dartmouth Boxing Club (there was no sanctioned Dartmouth Boxing Team).
+Members of the club trained in Ford's basement where he built a gym with a boxing ring, light and heavy bags, and boxing gloves.
+He also built a basement locker room for club members.
+A Dartmouth art professor, a friend of Ford's, would recruit artist models from members of the Dartmouth Boxing Club.